 Ambulatory EEG:

-Once your EEG is complete, the recorded data is reviewed and interpreted by your neurologist.
-Results are discussed with you by your doctor, who will explain what they mean for your care.
+Once the study is complete, the equipment is removed and the data is carefully reviewed and interpreted by your neurologist.
+Your doctor will then discuss the results with you and explain how they relate to your care.

-If you have questions before or after your study, your healthcare team is available to help guide you through the process.
+If you have questions before or after your study, your healthcare team is available to help.
+You may also contact EEGsciences for guidance throughout the process.